dd32/td-gh-ex/README.txt

 * Fixed bug with empty image sizes and empty widgets settings

 = 1.0.2 =
-* Updated to Wordpress standards
+* Updated to WordPress standards

 = 1.0.1 =
 * Fixed bug with PHP 7 compatibility